Mental Health & Divorce in 2025: Coping Strategies, Emotional Recovery & Family Support

 Avoid negative talk about the other parent.

 Consider family therapy – helps children feel supported and heard.
+Across Pennsylvania, school-based counseling programs and online family therapy are helping kids adjust with less disruption to their routines.

 ❓ Frequently Asked Questions (FAQ)